 I. Solar Rebate Declaration (For Solar Installations only)

+I understand that the complete terms and conditions of the solar rebate program are included in [utility name] [solar rebate tariff name].

 I understand that this program has a limited budget, and that application will be accepted on a first-come, first-served basis, while funds are available.
-It is possible that I may be notified I have been placed on a waiting list for the next year’s rebate program if funds run out for the current year.
+It is possible that I may be notified I have been placed on a waiting list for the next year’s rebate program if funds run out for the current year or that all solar rebate funds for the year of application and subsequent years have been exhausted.
 This program may be modified or discontinued at any time without notice from [Utility Name].

-I understand that the solar system must be permanently installed and remain in place on premises for the duration of its useful life – a minimum of 10 years.
+I understand that the solar system must be permanently installed and remain in place on premises for the duration of its useful life – a minimum of 10 years, and the system shall be situated in a location where a minimum of eighty-five percent (85%) of the solar resource is available to the system.

 I understand the equipment must be new when installed, commercially available, and carry a minimum 10 year warranty.

-I understand a rebate of $2/watt up to 25,000 watts (25 kW) is available from [Utility Name] on expanded or new systems that become operational after 12/31/2009 with a maximum rebate of $50,000.
+I understand a rebate may be available from [Utility Name] in the amount of:

+$2.00 per watt for systems becoming operational on or before June 30, 2014;

+$1.50 per watt for systems becoming operational between July 1, 2014 and June 30, 2015;

+$1.00 per watt for systems becoming operational between July 1, 2015 and June 30, 2016;

+$0.50 per watt for ystems becoming operational between July 1, 2016 and June 30, 2019;

+$0.25 per watt for systems becoming operational between July 1, 2019 and June 30, 2020;

+$0.00 per watt for systems becoming operational after June 30, 2020.

+I understand that a maximum of 25 kilowatts of new or expanded system capacity will be eligible for a rebate..

 I understand the DC wattage rating provided by the original manufacturer and as noted in section H will be used to determine rebate amount.

-I understand business corporations receiving a rebate of $600 or more will receive a 1099.
+I understand if my rebate is six hundred dollars ($600) or more will receive a 1099.
 (Please consult your tax advisor with any questions.)

+I understand that as a condition of receiving a solar rebate, I am transferring to Company all right, title and interest in and to the solar renewable energy credits (SRECs) associated with the new or expanded System that qualified for the solar rebate and that the SRECs cannot be sold or promised for sale to any other party or used by customer for any environmental or “green” program for a period of ten (10) years from the date Company confirmed that the System was installed and operational.

 The undersigned warrants, certifies, and represents that the information provided in this form is true and correct to the best of my knowledge; and the installation meets all Missouri Net Metering and Solar Electric Rebate program requirements.